Making Layered Centerpieces

 Cakes and mini chocolate fountains are wonderful options for a dessert table.
 Accompanied by fresh fruits, marshmallows, and cookies, this kind of centerpiece will surely make mouths water.

 For cocktail parties, you can place a large transparent container filled with ice cubes amidst the wine bottles and other beverages.
 Set the container on a larger fruit platter and surround the base with assorted berries or nuts.

 Evergreens and wreaths are great sources of layering materials for a design base.
 If you want to showcase a gorgeous candle, simply position the candleholder in the middle of the wreath.
 To decorate, use flowers or seasonal fruits, several sprigs of faux evergreen, and pinecones.

-There is no exact formula in making a layered centerpiece – the possibilities of your originality are only limited by your resourcefulness.
+There is no exact formula for making a layered centerpiece, the possibilities of your originality are only limited by your resourcefulness.
 Happy decorating!